ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   - sct_data: An array of objects consisting of

-    - sct_version -- Version as defined in {{!RFC6962}} Section 3.2,
+    - sct_version: Version as defined in {{!RFC6962}} Section 3.2, as
-      as a number.
+      a number.

-    - log_id -- LogID as defined in {{!RFC6962}} Section 3.2, as a
+    - log_id: LogID as defined in {{!RFC6962}} Section 3.2, as a
       base64 encoded string.

-    - timestamp -- The SCT timestamp, as a number.
+    - timestamp: The SCT timestamp as defined in {{!RFC6962}}
+      Section 3.2, as a number.

     - extensions -- CtExtensions as defined in {{!RFC6962}}
       Section 3.2, as a base64 encoded string.

-    - signature -- The SCT signature, as a base64 encoded string.
+    - signature -- The SCT signature as defined in {{!RFC6962}}
+      Section 3.2, as a base64 encoded string.

 The 'x509_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a known root.